-Policy 5-9: Within the hamlet business center of Crompond (along Garden Lane), allow a mix of duplexes or townhouses in a pedestrian-oriented, mixed-use format.
+Policy 5-6: Within the hamlet business center of Crompond (along Garden Lane), allow limited density multi-family in an appropriate pedestrian-oriented, mixed-use format.

-- Along Garden Lane, housing should be permitted to the rear of the existing commercial uses that front onto Route 202. - Improvements should be made to the area that reorient the commercial uses to the rear, creating a walkable internal "Main Street" that links the commercial and residential uses (see Chapter 4.) - This proposal is similar to what was envisioned for the area in the Town's 1983 Development Plan, but with greater emphasis on the village center concept.
-The 1983 plan proposed urban renewal, whereas this policy would be implemented through a combination of private development and public investment. - In addition to Crompond, such uses would also be appropriate in Yorktown Heights.
+- Along Garden Lane, housing should be permitted to the rear of the existing commercial uses that front onto Route 202, only when sewer is available. - Improvements should be made to the area that reorients the commercial uses to the rear, creating a walkable internal "Main Street" that links the commercial and residential uses (see Chapter 4.) - In addition to Crompond, such uses would also be appropriate in Yorktown Heights.
 Some attached housing units are already found in Yorktown.
 However, no additional sites are immediately apparent.

-Policy 5-10: In the hamlet business center of Shrub Oak (lumberyard site), encourage "hamlet center" development, which includes a mix of retail, professional offices, and second-floor apartments.
+Policy 5-7: In the hamlet business center of Shrub Oak is a lumberyard.
+If this site becomes available for development, it will likely be under pressure for strip styled commercial development.
+The Town, instead, should encourage low-density development, which includes either a mix of small-scale retail, professional offices, or modest senior citizen housing (most likely senior citizen).